 When does Caitlin Clark play next?
 Key dates and times for the women's NCAA March Madness tournament

-Clark's road to a national championship starts with a first-round matchup on Saturday, March 23, 2024.
+Clark's road to a national championship started with a first-round victory against Holy Cross.
 The single-elimination NCAA tournament means every game could be Clark's last college basketball game, or one game closer to the Final Four.

 If it seems like March Madness 2024 is all about Caitlin Clark, it is.
 One of the most exciting players in college basketball, Clark's games are not to be missed.
-Keep reading for the Hawkeyes' first round schedule, and how to watch the NCAA women's tournament this year.
+Keep reading for the Hawkeyes' second-round schedule, and how to watch the NCAA women's tournament this year.

 When is March Madness 2024?